liangcici/MO-VLN/README.md

  We have released [**version 1.1**](https://drive.google.com/drive/folders/1padFHXi9VrTfDR2_8UmxB8NyZf2NfiZB?usp=drive_link) of the MO-VLN benchmark simulator.

 - Support for **grabbing and navigation tasks**.
-- Added many different states of pedestrians, including **different gender, different skin colors, and different ages of 50 pedestrians with smooth walking or running movements**
+- Added many different pedestrian states, including **50 unique pedestrians across gender, skin color, and age groups, with smooth walking or running motions**.
 - Added **walker control interface**.This interface supports:
   - Selecting the pedestrian type to generate
   - Specifying where pedestrians are generated